12 Top-Rated Attractions & Things to Do in Las Cruces, NM

 Look for these streets running parallel to Mesquite — Campo, San Pedro, and Tornillo — between Chestnut and Colorado Avenues.
 A good place to start your wanderings is the Jardin de Mesquite, where murals fill you in on how it was to live during the days of the Wild West.
 In the beginning, home ownership was decided by the lottery of picking plot numbers from a hat.

-8. Celebrate Cowboy Culture at Festivals in Las Cruces
+8. Celebrate local Culture at Festivals in Las Cruces

 9. Golf at a Championship Course